Crisis Standards of Care

 Login to favorite or comment on the article

-The authors created criteria and related threshold triggers (based on eight categories) that allow acute care hospital staff to declare and terminate Crisis Standards of Care (CSC).
+The authors created criteria and related threshold triggers (based on eight categories) that allow acute care hospital staff to declare and terminate Crisis Standards of Care (CSC) and may serve as a regional model to help define when crisis care is occurring.

 Login to favorite or comment on the article